mpho-mafata/hplc_scanning/README.md

 </table>

 From this we can see something is up.
 This is not the spectrum we expect.
 In generating this data set, I extracted it as AIA format.
 Previously, before I started using scripting language, I generated it as a spectrum of values.
 The values were more frequent than this, I extracted the sprectrum that had a much higher frequency than this.
 This extraction may have been due to my specifications when extracting the data in different formats so I need to find out more about hoe Agilent instrument data extractions are structured and formated, it took a lot of investigating to begin with.
+What it looks like at the moment is that I extracted the spectra as a peak integrated spectrum.
+At the time I may not have known better and assumed that the spectral output would be binned somehow.

 # Analysing the data
 Next I will try and use multivariate statistics and clustering to decipher the data.